Re-imagining education using technology

 Tech for the sake of tech or tech for the sake of education

 There’s a huge scope for technology in education.
 But the question arises whether we should think of technology as something replacing the classroom or brick-and-mortar system or something complementing education.
 Should we see online and offline modes of education as complementary to each other or one replacing the other or one superior over the other?

 Pushing technology into every aspect of education might not be an optimized way of thinking about a problem.
 Nor can online education be considered superior to offline.
 Tech, in fact, should be considered an education-enabler rather than a stand-alone proposition for education.
 To discuss how tech can improve education came together education visionaries, edupreneurs and investors from around the country at a conclave “Innovate to Educate” organized by TiE, Delhi-NCR on Friday, September 2, 2016, at New Delhi, India on the occasion of India Education Entrepreneurship Day.
 The event was inaugurated by Manish Sisodia, the Deputy Chief Minister, and Education Minister of Delhi and followed a series of discussions and forums.

-Harman Singh, WizIQ founder and chief, also moderated a session: Online and Offline – Bridging the Divide.
+Harman Singh, the founder and chief of WizIQ – a comprehensive online learning delivery platform, moderated a session: Online and Offline – Bridging the Divide.
 The agenda was to understand whether

 - eLearning actually plays a crucial role in improving education or is a fad that technopreneurs are pushing

 - online and offline modes of education are complementary to each other or are competitive in nature